 One of Our Favorite Places in Lucca

 One of our favorite places in Lucca is Piazza dell’Anfiteatro.
-It is a public piazza filled with homes and restaurants.
-It is oval shape and has four arched entries.
+It is a public piazza filled with homes and restaurants, oval in shape, and has four arched entries.
 It is a must-stop when in this town.

 More information about Lucca: